Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement: METHODOLOGY

 \subsection{Adaptive Model Switching}

-The FC-r is employed to compute in real time the optimal model according to the device’s state and the inferred state.
+The FC-r is employed to dynamically determine the optimal model selection in real time according to the device's resource state and the current inference state.
 Generally, NT between adjacent video frames does not change abruptly.
-Therefore, the optimal model determined from the current frame can be effectively applied to the inference of the subsequent frame.
-Additionally, a model-switching safety mechanism is incorporated.
-Model switching is triggered only when the same model is consistently indicated for switching across consecutive frames exceeding a predefined safety threshold $K$.
-This effectively prevents unnecessary model switching caused by sporadic errors.
-The overall algorithm flowchart is illustrated in \ref{alg:video-model-selection}.
+Therefore, the optimal model determined from the current frame can be effectively applied to the inference of the next frame.
+Additionally, a model-switching safety mechanism is incorporated to enhance stability.
+Model switching is triggered only when the same model recommendation is consistently observed across a number of consecutive frames exceeding a predefined safety threshold $K$.
+This design effectively prevents unnecessary model switching caused by noise or transient errors.
+The overall algorithm is summarized in \textbf{Algorithm \ref{alg:video-model-selection}}.